AhMeDMaGDY28/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-why i feel this question from mars
+why i feel this questions from mars